 TGax Editor: Please replace “random RU” by “random access RU” in all the draft.

-For an initial HE TB PPDU transmission or following a successful HE TB PPDU transmission, when an HE STA obtains the value of OCWmin from the HE AP indicated in the RAPS element, it shall set the value of OCW to the OCWmin and shall initialize its OBO counter to a random value in the range of 0 and OCWmin.
+After each successful HE TB PPDU transmission[#9918], an HE STA shall set the value of OCW to the OCWmin obtained from the most recent OCWmin [#6005] indicated in the RAPS element from the HE AP and shall initialize its OBO counter to a random integer value in the range of 0 and OCW [#3237, #7104].

-An HE AP that transmits a Trigger frame for random access, uses the AID value 0 to indicate ran-dom RUs allocated for STAs associated with it, and the AID value 2045 to indicate random RUs allocated for STAs not associated with it. .
+An HE AP that transmits a Trigger frame for random access, uses the AID value 0 to indicate ran-dom RUs allocated for STAs associated with it, and the AID value 2045 to indicate random access RUs allocated for STAs not associated with it.

+An HE STA is allowed to participate in the random access procedure only if the HE STA has a pending frame for the AP and only if the received Trigger frame contains at least one eligible random access RU.
+An eligible random access RU is defined as a RU satisfying at least one of the following recommandations:

+The AID12 value is equal to 2045 for a non-associated HE STA.

+The AP specifies a value defined in Table 9-25i (Preferred AC subfield encoding) in the Preferred AC subfield in the Trigger Dependent User Info field in the received Basic Trigger variant Trigger Frame, the AID12 value is equal to 0 for an associated HE STA and the associated HE STA should have at least one MPDU ready to be transmitted in the same AC or higher AC as indicated in the Preferred AC subfield in the Trigger Dependent User Info field.[#6106, #9571, #10173].

-For an HE STA that is associated with the AP, if the OBO counter of an HE STA is smaller than the number of RUs assigned to AID12 subfield value 0 in a Trigger frame, then the HE STA shall decrement its OBO counter to zero.
-Otherwise, the HE STA decrements its OBO counter by the number of RUs assigned to AID12 subfield value 0 in a Trigger frame.
-For an HE STA, that is not associated with the AP, if the OBO counter is smaller than the number of RUs assigned to AID12 subfield value 2045 in a Trigger frame, then the HE STA shall decrement its OBO counter to zero.
-Otherwise, the HE STA decrements its OBO counter by a value equal to the number of RUs assigned to AID12 subfield value 2045 in a Trigger frame.
-In the example shown in Figure 27-4 (Illustration of the UORA procedure), HE STA 1 and HE STA 2, both associated with the AP and having a pending frame for the AP, decrement their nonzero OBO counters by the number of User Info fields in the Trigger frame where the AID12 subfield is 0.
+For an HE STA that has a pending frame for the AP , upon the reception of a Trigger frame containing at least one eligible random access RU, [#7105] if the OBO counter of an HE STA is not larger [#7415]than the number of eligible random access RUs in a Trigger frame, then the HE STA shall decrement its OBO counter to zero.
+Otherwise, the HE STA decrements its OBO counter by the number of eligible random access RUs in a Trigger frame.

+In the example shown in Figure 27-4 (Illustration of the UORA procedure), HE STA 1 and HE STA 2, both associated with the AP that has a pending frame for the AP, decrement their nonzero OBO counters by the number of User Info fields in the Trigger frame where the AID12 subfield is 0.
 HE STA 3, which is not associated with the AP but has a pending frame for the AP, decrements its nonzero OBO counter by the number of User Info fields in the Trigger frame where the AID12 subfield is 2045.
 HE STA 4, which is associated with the AP and has a pending frame for the AP, is assigned RU6 and does not decrement its nonzero OBO counter.
 HE STA 4 will transmit its pending frame in an HE TB PPDU using the assigned RU6.
 HE STA 4 still has pending frame for the AP so it maintains OBO counter and resumes random access in next Trigger frame.